phani69015/SheetQueryAI/README.md

 ### Installation

-1.Clone the repository:
+Clone the repository:
    ```bash
    git clone https://github.com/phani69015/SheetQueryAI.git
    cd SheetQueryAI
    ```
-2.Create a Virtual Environment and Activate It
+Create a Virtual Environment and Activate It
    For Linux/Windows/Mac:
    ```bash
    python3 -m venv venv
    source venv/bin/activate  # On Windows: venv\Scripts\activate
    ```
-3.This application includes functionality to handle API keys directly within the app interface.
+This application includes functionality to handle ** API keys directly within the app interface**.
 You can enter and save your API keys for services like SerpAPI and GroqAPI using the provided dashboard.

-4.Install the requirements
+Install the requirements
    ```bash
    pip install -r req.txt
    ```
-5.Run the application using streamlit
+Run the application using streamlit
   ```bash
   streamlit run main.py
   ```